Quick 1888, or Quick Nijmegen as they are otherwise

 Sportpark in excellent light.
 The driveway past the old gates led me past the

-indoor hall and then the clubhouse on my left, while four other football
+indoor hall and then the clubhouse on my left, with four other football

 Grass banking gave the ground an enclosed feel at the top end.
 Sett back down